eljeff/audio-batch/readme.md

 example:
 ./soxbatch2 "*.wav" "wav" "" "-processed" "trim 0 0:02 fade 0 0 0.1 norm" 1

-that will look in a directory for all files ending in .wav ("*.wav"), and for each, output a new wav file ("wav") named FILENAME-processed.wav ("-processed"), trimmed to 2 seconds ("trim 0 0:02"),
+that will look in a directory for all files ending in .wav ("*.wav"), and for each, \n output a new wav file ("wav") named FILENAME-processed.wav ("-processed"), trimmed to 2 seconds ("trim 0 0:02"),